What To Plant In August-Zones 1-10

 1. Carrots

-Carrots like really smooth, loamy soil with nutrients added as shown above.
-I like to moisten the soil slightly and sprinkle the seeds over the soil and cover them with compost.
+Carrots like smooth, loamy soil with nutrients added, as shown above.
+I like to moisten the soil slightly, sprinkle the seeds over the soil, and cover them with compost.

-If you live where the heat is intense, be careful as carrots don’t like to dry out.
-If you water them by hand for two to three weeks after planting the seeds you will soon see the little sprouts.
+Be careful if you live in intense heat, as carrots don’t like to dry out.
+If you water them by hand for two to three weeks after planting the seeds, you will soon see the little sprouts.

 This is when you will fertilize with some Miracle-Gro Fertilizer and thin the carrots as needed.
-Use mulch to cover them, if you live where the summers are extremely hot.
+Use mulch to cover them if you live where the summers are sweltering.

 pH level for Carrots: 5.5 – 7.0